"

 Individual States

-In addition to the codes of ethics created by the National Education Association and the Association of American Educators, many states have ethical expectations of teachers that are clearly articulated in their policies.
+In addition to the NEA and AAE codes of ethics, many states have ethical expectations of teachers that are clearly articulated in their policies.
 For instance, states such as Virginia, Michigan, and California have clearly stated ethical expectations of their teachers.
-If you want to know if your state has created a code of ethics for its teachers, visit your state’s Education Department website and search the phrase “code of ethics.”
+If you want to know if your state has created a code of ethics for its teachers, visit the website of your state’s Education Department and search the phrase “code of ethics.”

 Other Ethical Considerations

-In addition to the ethical codes outlined by the American Association of Educators, the National Education Association, and the states, teachers will want to be aware of the implications that can be drawn due to how they present themselves.
-Daily, teachers must make judgment calls related to how they communicate, how they dress, or how they present themselves in public settings, and while this can be overwhelming, it is possible to navigate.
+In addition to the ethics codes, teachers will want to be aware of the implications that others can draw from the ways they present themselves.
+Daily, teachers must make judgment calls about how they communicate, how they dress, or how they present themselves in public settings.
+While overwhelming, teachers can navigate these considerations.

-To help frame these judgment calls, teachers can draw on the formal resources mentioned above and consider how their choices will impact their relationships with students and staff.
-For instance, if using slang in conversations prevents colleagues from understanding what you are trying to say, then you might want to speak using clearly understood language that is free from terms with which your colleagues may not be familiar, or if wearing stiletto-heeled shoes will prevent you from playing with your students, and that is something you enjoy doing as a teacher, you may want to choose different shoes to wear.
+To help frame these judgment calls, teachers can draw on NEA, AAE, state, and district codes of ethics and consider how their choices will impact their relationships with students and staff.
+For instance, if using slang in conversations prevents colleagues from understanding you, you might want to consider language that includes more familiar terms to your colleagues.
+Or if you enjoy playing with your students, but wearing stiletto-heeled shoes will prevent you from doing that, you may want to choose different shoes.
 It is important to remain true to yourself while also demonstrating professional and ethical awareness.

 Implicit Bias

 Everyone has implicit biases, or unintentional judgments, that automatically occur.
-Educators need to be aware of their own implicit biases so they can refrain from having bias show up.
-Without awareness of implicit bias, it can potentially negatively impact students’ opportunities in the classroom.
-Bias is not something that is created suddenly but instead is something that develops from a young age through adulthood; people are socialized to form biases as they stem from their environments and communities.
-People may not always be aware of bias, and because of that, it is important to find ways to become aware.
+Educators need to be aware of their own implicit biases to refrain from acting on them.
+Unawareness of implicit bias can potentially negatively impact students’ opportunities in the classroom.
+Bias does not occur suddenly, but instead develops from a young age through adulthood.
+People are socialized to form biases, which stem from their environments and communities, and they may not be aware of them.

-One way to become aware of implicit bias is to notice when it arises.
+One way to increase awareness of implicit bias involves identifying potential biases when they arise.
 For example, do you automatically use “he” when referring to someone whose gender is unknown?
 Do you assume students celebrate the holidays that are celebrated in your culture?
-Do you speculate about people’s abilities due to their race, gender, ability status, etc.?
+Do you speculate about people’s abilities based on their race, gender, ability status, etc.?
 Once you are able to recognize how implicit bias shows up, you can work to prevent it from impacting your behavior.
-Using the examples listed in the sentences above, you might ask yourself the following questions to avoid exhibiting personal bias: Was there a time when the default “he” did not capture the gender identity of the referenced person?
+Using the above examples, you might ask yourself the following questions to avoid exhibiting personal bias: Was there a time when the default “he” did not capture the gender identity of the referenced person?
 Have you seen someone of varied abilities excel at something you didn’t expect?
-By challenging your assumptions, you will be able to reduce your implicit bias while gaining a deeper understanding of those around you.
+By challenging your assumptions, you can reduce your implicit bias while gaining a deeper understanding of those around you.

 Communication

 Teachers communicate information to principals, aides, students, parents, teachers, and support staff regularly as a component of their work.
-When drafting written communications or engaging in spoken communications, teachers may want to consider how they are presenting themselves so that they are perceived in an ethical manner that is in alignment with the goals of the school.
-Relationships can also be impacted by communication, so teachers will want to consider how their messages might be interpreted by others.
-As a general rule: If you find that you wouldn’t repeat a message to your supervisor, then it probably isn’t a message you want to be communicating.
+When drafting written communications or engaging in spoken communications, teachers may want to consider how they present themselves to help ensure that others perceive them in an ethical manner and in alignment with the school’s goals.
+Relationships also can be impacted by communication.
+Teachers will want to consider how others might interpret their messages.
+As a general rule: If you find that you wouldn’t repeat a message to your supervisor, then it probably isn’t a message you want to communicate.

 The goal of communication is to convey an idea to another person clearly.
 To be a clear communicator, consider your rhetorical situation: